-According to collegeboard.org, most High School students start the application process in the fall of their senior year.
-That means tomorrow’s Higher Ed students are doing research right now.
+According to collegeboard.org, most high school students start the application process in the fall of their senior year.
+That means tomorrow’s college students are doing research right now.
 Make sure your communications are appropriate to the place they are at during their journey towards a decision.
 Helpful information assists during the research stage.
-As they progress, display your differentiation — your stake in the ground — so they understand why your school is significant from numerous competitors.
-Finally, follow through
+As they progress, display your differentiation — your stake in the ground — so they understand why your school stands apart from numerous competitors.
+Finally, follow through on your brand promise.

 When you take the time to build a brand that your audience can relate to and when you implement strategies that connect with your ideal prospective students on their terms, you will attract, not only a larger number of leads but better-qualified ones at that.
 Great leads turn into enrollments.

 Download our "Intro to inbound for higher ed marketing" eBook